babakbani/babakbani/README.md

 <img src="assets/standing_profile.jpg" width="450" >

+I'm Babak Banijamali.
+An Agile/Scrum experienced Project Manager and Product enthusiast.
+I have a technical background in software development, and most recently in digitization of energy projects.

 🔭 I’m currently working on a stealth startup in education and AI

 🌱 I’m currently learning Full Stack Web Development & Data Science/Analytics from first principles.
 Part review, part deeper learning so I can apply it to my startup.